 - Chop the cucumber and parsley and add to a quart jar.
 Add the stevia, coconut water, lemon juice, and ice.
 With a tight fitting lid, shake vigorously until combined.
 Serve immediately.
 When you get done with the beverage, you'll have a fresh little salad in the bottom of your glass.
 Some people might think this is weird - I thought it was tasty.

-- In a blender, add all the ingredients, except the ice and pulse to combine.
+- In a blender, add all the ingredients, except the ice and pulse to combine (I LOVE my Blendtec!).
 Pour over ice and serve.
 If you want it more like a slushee texture, add some ice and blend to desired consistency.